 There’s also surprisingly, a lot of heart.
 Some of it is misdirected, but usually it is in the right place.
 The show is ultimately one about hope and escapism as everybody we meet has a reason to believe in a higher power, and a place to retreat to – metaphorically or not.

 The Book of Mormon follows the misadventures of two Latter-day missionaries, golden boy Elder Price (Robert Colvin) and wildly imaginative Elder Cunningham (Conner Pierson) in Uganda.
 The two leads are are absolute dynamite and play anti-heroes with cocksure gusto.

 After arriving in Uganda, the duo are shocked to discover that their first world problems of lost luggage, late buses and guilt from eating a maple-glazed donut, don’t resonate well with the villagers.
-Under the leadership of Mafala (a charismatic Ewen Cummins), the locals chant ‘Hasa Diga Eebowai’ with their middle fingers to the sky in a rally cry of ‘fuck you, God’ – much to the dismay of the Elders, but to the cathartic relief for the poor guy who has maggots in his scrotum.
+Under the leadership of Mafala (a charismatic Ewen Cummins), the locals chant "Hasa Diga Eebowai" with their middle fingers to the sky in a rally cry of ‘fuck you, God’ – much to the dismay of the Elders, but to the cathartic relief of the poor guy who has maggots in his scrotum.

 The clever satirical writing from Trey Parker, Robert Lopez and Matt Stone plays with perception.
 They mock all-American perceptions of African culture from the ideals of a white saviour with candid references to stats about AIDS and virginal sacrifices.
 Delivered with aplomb by the cast – each energetically excellent – the dialogue is clean cut whilst being absolute filth.